pAP3R/localh0st/content/post/asus-afl/index.md

 /www #
 ```

-Set up host system to create core dumps with ulimit
+Set up host system to enable core dumps with `ulimit -c unlimited` and `echo core > ...` or whatever, as indicated by AFL

 can directly run httpd with qemu-user mode